-For sensitive and challenging cases, the GRM may seek agreement to use independent assessments, mediation or adjudication to seek appropriate resolution of the case.
-If mediation is used, it may be appropriate to safeguard the integrity of the process by incorporating, for example, requirements for technical expertise, pre-approved rosters or sources of qualified mediators to be selected by agreement of the parties, or observers of the mediation process such as senior representatives of key stakeholder groups (e.g., government, international partners, communities, NGOs, and/or businesses involved).
-In the case of adjudication, in addition to rigorous and unbiased selection of adjudicators, other mechanisms to ensure impartiality and strategic oversight of the process can also be put in place, such as a review board to whom a party could appeal in case of bias.
+For sensitive and challenging cases, the GRM may seek agreement to use independent assessment and mediation or adjudication to seek appropriate resolution of the case.
+If independent mediation is used, it may be appropriate to set up joint oversight of the mediation process by senior representatives of key stakeholders (e.g. government, international partners, communities, NGOs, and/or businesses involved), to ensure the mediator's impartiality and to provide strategic oversight of the process.

-Implement the response to resolve the grievance
+5. Implement the response to resolve the grievance